University of Florida Foundation

 Editor, University of Florida TODAY magazine

-A top-tier public research university, UF comprises 16 colleges and more than 200 research, service and education centers, bureaus and institutes.
-A member of the American Association of Universities, the institution also encompasses UF Health, an integrated network of UF’s Health Science Center, UF Health-Shands Hospital and the UF Health-Jacksonville family of hospitals and services.
+A major public research university, the University of Florida comprises 16 colleges and more than 200 research, service and education centers, bureaus and institutes.
+A member of the American Association of Universities, the institution also encompasses UF Health, an integrated network of the Health Science Center, UF Health-Shands Hospital and the UF Health-Jacksonville family of hospitals and services.

 Role and Responsibilities: As editor of the university’s magazine, I was responsible for covering the teaching, research, service and people at the core of UF's mission.
-My scope of duties included all editorial planning, budgeting, operations and production, while serving a dual appointment in university relations and university advancement.
+In addition to writing and editing, my scope of duties included all editorial planning, budgeting, operations and production, while serving a dual appointment in university relations and university advancement.

 In addition, I worked with senior university leadership to coordinate messaging and material to be published in the magazine in support of overarching institutional strategic goals, and I assisted in the coordination and production of publication materials in support of a university capital campaign.

-- Eighteen writing, design and photography awards from the Council for Advancement and Support of Education
+- Multiple writing, design and photography awards from the Council for Advancement and Support of Education

 - Adjunct Professor, College of Journalism and Communications